Tula-gingerbread/asymmetric-encryption-messager/README.md

     1.2.
 In user home directory must exist `messages.json` file with content `{}`

-2. Set up config.py
+2. Setup config.py

     2.1.
-To check config - run it by python interpritator
+To check config - run it by python interpreter

+I've only tested this on Linux/GNU.
+I can't be sure that this will work on other systems.

+P.s.: I use Arch btw